AlaskaAirlines/WC-Generator/docs/gettingStarted.md

 $ npm run serve
 ```

-If at any time you are in need of a full build, it is recommended to run `$ npm run ciBuild`.
+If at any time you are in need of a clean build, it is recommended to run `$ npm run build:ci`.